Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attributes in the list are selected.

 - [DELETE]
   Click this button to delete the selected attribute from the box.
-This button is only displayed, when the checkbox of at least one attribute is selected.
+This button is only displayed if the checkbox of at least one attribute is selected.

 The list displays all defining attributes to the variant set.
 All fields are read-only.